 The Tuscon comes standard with cloth upholstery and a six-way manually adjustable driver’s seat, but upper trims include an eight-way power-adjustable driver’s seat, To help you keep the cloth seats clean, the Sportage contains Yes Essentials seat fabric, which not only repels stains but also reduces static electricity buildup and odors.

 The Sportage’s UVO infotainment system is easy to use and comes standard with an 8-inch touch-screen display.
 It’s angled toward you as the driver instead of perched on top so you can access the panel while driving without being distracted.
 The screen offers quick response times and has crisp graphics.
 It comes standard with Apple CarPlay and Android Auto connectivity, Bluetooth, a USB port, voice recognition, and six speakers.
 You can upgrade the system to include satellite radio, wireless device charging, navigation, and an eight-speaker premium audio system.
+These are just some of the entertainment and technology features the Sportage has to offer.

 The Tuscon also receives high praise for its infotainment system.
 The lower trims are outfitted with 7-inch touch-screen displays, while all other trims receive an 8-inch touch-screen display.
 Both displays are conveniently mounted high on the dash so you can see and reach them while driving.
 All trims come standard with Apple CarPlay and Android Auto connectivity, Bluetooth, six speakers, and a USB port.
 Available technology upgrades include navigation, HD and satellite radio, wireless device charging, an extra USB port, and eight speakers.